aleksandrkravchukos/zadarma/README.md

     docker-compose up --build -d
     cp env.txt src/.env

-Go to http://localhost/install.php and then you need delete this file in public folder
+Go to http://localhost/install.php, and then you need delete this file in public folder

+After this you can log in with email "admin@admin.com" and password "1"

 Make sure that public/upload/ folder is writable

 # Test

-Go to http://localhost and try to test
+Go to http://localhost and try to test functionality

-After this you can login with email "admin@admin.com" and password "1"

 Here is Adminer http://localhost:8081/
 - login:root
 - pass:test

+The app was tested on macOS Ventura with docker desktop 4.24.2.